delight-im/Knowledge/Git.md

 You can mark specific points in your repository's history by adding tags.
 Usually, you'd want to do this for releases, but you can use tags for other purposes as well.

 In order to tag the current point in history, just execute the following two commands. `<TAG_NAME>` is the unique name for this new tag.
 When tagging releases, you should use the version number and prepend it with a `v`, e.g. `v1.0.4`.
-For the `<DESCRIPTION>`, you may type in a changelog.
+For the `<DESCRIPTION>`, you *may* enter a description of the changes.

 ```
-git tag -a <TAG_NAME> -m "<DESCRIPTION>"
+git tag -a "<TAG_NAME>" -m "<DESCRIPTION>"
 git push origin --tags
 ```